Whangārei: Transport

 State Highway 1 from Auckland to Cape Reinga passes through Whangārei.
 State Highway 14 from Dargaville connects to State Highway 1 in Whangārei.

-Whangārei Airport is located 7.4 km southeast of the city centre, in the suburb of Onerahi.

-In July 2013, a second road crossing of the Hātea River was opened, in the form of a bascule bridge.
+Opened in July 2013, the Te Matau ā Pohe, a bascule bridge, became second road crossing of the Hātea River.

 There are several cycle/walk ways under development connecting the city centre with the outer suburbs.
-These include Kamo (currently under construction), Onerahi (completed) and Raumanga/Maunu (several sections completed).
-The Hātea Loop (Huarahi o te Whai) is a central mixed space walkway connecting the Town Basin, Hihiaua Peninsula, Okara, Pohe Island and Riverside areas of the central city.
+These include Kamo (completed), Onerahi (completed) and Raumanga/Maunu (several sections completed).
+The Hātea Loop (Huarahi o te Whai) is a central mixed space walkway connecting the Town Basin, Hīhīaua Peninsula, Okara, Pohe Island and Riverside areas of the central city.

 Whangārei is served by Northport, a seaport at Marsden Point.
 It was previously served by Port Whangārei, in the upper harbour near the city, which was operated by the Northland Harbour Board until 1988, when it was transferred to the Northland Port Corporation.
 The first two berths at Marsden Point opened in 2002, and Port Whangārei closed to commercial shipping in 2007 when the remaining cargo operations were transferred to Marsden Point.

+Air

+Whangarei Airport is located 7.4 km southeast of the city centre, in the suburb of Onerahi.
+It has the shortest runway of any commercial airport in New Zealand.
+As a result, the only aircraft in the Air New Zealand fleet which can serve the airport are De Havilland Q300 Dash 8 aircraft.
+These are the oldest aircraft in the fleet, with an average age of 19 years as of 2026.
+These aircraft are due to be phased out and replaced by the ATR 72-600, which require a longer runway.
+Since the runway at the current airport cannot be lengthened, Whangarei District Council commenced an airport location study in 2014.
+In 2022, it found a site in Ruatangata which would be most suitable, but no formal decision had been made.

 Bus

 Northland Regional Council organises the CityLink bus service.
 This bus service runs eight urban bus routes, with bicycle racks from 1 October 2018.
-On 20 November 2019, Whangārei became the first city to use Bee Cards.
-2% of arrivals and 3% of departures in the Whangārei Central census area were by public bus in 2018.
+On 20 November 2019, Whangārei became the first city in New Zealand to use Bee Cards.
+Only 2% of arrivals and 3% of departures in the Whangārei Central census area were by public bus in 2018.
 In other neighbouring census areas, even fewer used buses.

 Intercity operates 3 buses a day from Whangārei, taking about 3 hours for the 158 km to Auckland and 1hr 45 mins to Kerikeri.